JohnGrime/OpenCVStarterKit/README.md

 	|-- opencv_contrib-4.1.1.zip
 	|-- opencv_contrib-4.1.1/
 	|   |-- ... etc ...

+There will also be some additions to the `/usr/local/` directory.

 The build script adds a few environment variables to the specified shell profile (default: `~/.bash_profile`), and so to try the example programs immediately you can either `source ~/.bash_profile` or open a new Terminal window (as the newly opened shell will automatically parse `~/.bash_profile`).